saltstack/salt/doc/topics/ssh/index.rst

 Define CLI Options with Saltfile
 ================================

-If you are commonly passing in CLI options to ``salt-ssh``, you can create a ``Saltfile`` to automatically use these options.
-This is common if you're managing several different salt projects on the same server.
+A ``Saltfile`` is a YAML file that supplies command-line options to Salt's command-line tools, so that frequently-used options do not have to be typed on every invocation.
+A ``Saltfile`` is **not** a configuration file: it can only set options that the tool already accepts on the command line, not arbitrary minion or master configuration settings.

+A ``Saltfile`` works with any of the Salt command-line tools -- ``salt``, ``salt-ssh``, ``salt-call``, ``salt-cloud``, ``salt-key``, and so on -- and is handy when managing several different Salt projects on the same machine.

-So you can ``cd`` into a directory that has a ``Saltfile`` with the following YAML contents:
+The file is keyed by the name of the command-line tool, with that tool's options nested underneath.
+For example, a ``Saltfile`` with the following YAML contents supplies options to ``salt-ssh``:

 .. code-block:: yaml